twinslow/tn3270-bsc-bridge/README.md

 This project, the TN3270 BSC bridge is (or will be) responsible for --

+* Establish a TN3270 session for each device (real or logical terminal) attached to the 3174.
 * Framing the 3270 datastream, received from the TN3270 server
 * Sending BSC frames to the dongle
 * Interpreting ACKs/NAKs that come back from the dongle
 * Sending poll requests to the devices
 * Receiving BSC frames from the dongle and returning 3270 responses to the TN3270 server.

+## What's working (as of 7/23/2022)

+At this time, not too much.

+* The TelnetConnection class (and the TelnetOptionSet and TelnetOption classes) are mostly operational.
+  These classes allow a connection to be made to the telnet (TN3270) server and receive the initial 3270 datastream that is sent down from MVS/TSO.

+## Other ideas

+I have a second IBM 3174, a model 51R.
+Perhaps I will try and attach this using SNA.

+Another device that I have is an INFORMER terminal, a SDLC/SNA variant.
+So it's pretty much the same as the above 3174 for getting this working.
+I think it is possible to use the V.24 port directly.
+If not, I do have a couple of SDLC capable synchronous modems.